 We have sent to you the notice of availability of proxy materials.
 If you would like to receive a paper copy or e-mail copy of the voting materials, you may elect to do so following the instructions on the notice of availability.
 Instead of receiving paper copies of our annual reports and Proxy Statements in the mail, we encourage you to elect to receive an e-mail that will provide an electronic link to these documents.
 Choosing to receive your proxy materials online will save us the cost of producing and mailing documents to you as well as conserve natural resources.
 With electronic delivery, we will notify you by e-mail as soon as the annual report and Proxy Statement are available on the Internet, and you can easily submit your stockholder vote online.
-If you are a stockholder of record, you may enroll in the electronic delivery service at the time you vote by marking the appropriate box on your proxy card, by selecting electronic delivery if you vote on the Internet, or at any time in the future by going directly to www.proxyvote.com, selecting the "Investor Service Direct" option, and following the enrollment instructions.
+If you are a stockholder of record, you may enroll in the electronic delivery if you vote on the Internet, or at any time in the future by going directly to www.proxyvote.com, selecting the "Investor Service Direct" option, and following the enrollment instructions.
 If you are a beneficial holder, you may also have the opportunity to receive annual meeting materials electronically.
 Please check the information provided in the proxy materials mailed to you by your brokerage firm, bank or trustee.